 The Spaniard put a rocky start behind him to excel in the 2013 title win, Alex Ferguson’s last.
 And he has since completed a set of domestic trophies with an FA Cup under Louis van Gaal and League Cup under Jose Mourinho.

-But Man United are too big a club to be satisfied with just the smaller trophies.
+But Manchester United are too big a club to be satisfied with just the smaller trophies.
 The fact remains in the six seasons since Ferguson retired, they haven’t challenged for a Premier League title and made just one Champions League quarter-final – under David Moyes.

 That’s not good enough for a goalkeeper whose remarkable reflex saves and shot-stopping ability have put him in the conversation for the best in the world.